To be successful, every CFA exam candidate needs a good study plan. Setting deadlines for the topics is the first step. A conventional one.

 During the Final Review, some revision tasks are suggested to you such as mocks or formulas review (use our Test App or Formulas App, respectively).

 Below, you will find a sample 4.5-month level 1 CFA exam study plan that follows all the above-mentioned assumptions.
-Moreover, you can have your own personalized study plan, with your own deadlines but the same study planning approach.
+Moreover, you can have your own personalized study plan, with your own deadlines and topic sequence but the same study planning approach.

-4.5-Month L1 CFA Exam Study + Review Plan
+4.5-Month Level 1 CFA Exam Study + Review Plan

 - Quantitative Methods